newrelic/newrelic-jfr-core/README.md

 * [jfr-daemon](#jfr-daemon) - An out-of-process daemon tool that uses a rotating fileset to near-continuously send telemetry to New Relic.

+## Installation

+>[Include a step-by-step procedure on how to get your code installed.
+Be sure to include any third-party dependencies that need to be installed separately]

+## Getting Started
+>[Simple steps to start working with the software similar to a "Hello World"]

 ## Building

 This project uses Java 11 and the gradle wrapper.
 To build it, run: